 2. French

-Widely known as the language of love, French has greatly influenced a large part of the modern English language.
+Widely known as the language of love, French has greatly influenced much of the modern English language.

-Many linguists estimate that nearly one-third of English words came from French.
+Many linguists estimate that nearly one-third of English words come from French.

 With over 30 Francophone countries, there are over 270 million French speakers worldwide.

-French has more gender nouns and more verbs (17) compared to English (12).
-French grammar and sentence formation are simple to understand.
-Besides, due to numerous linguistic parts of the language thus shouldn’t be a problem.
+French has more gender nouns and verbs (17) than English (12).
+French grammar and sentence formation are simple to understand, and due to the language’s numerous linguistic parts, this shouldn’t be a problem.

 If you’re learning French, you will find that pronunciation is the hardest part.

-The new sounds, silent letters, ambiguous vowels, the liaisons, French dialects, enchaînement, and contractions combine to make speaking very complicated and confusing.
+The new sounds, silent letters, ambiguous vowels, liaisons, French dialects, enchaînement, and contractions combine to make speaking complicated and confusing.

 - Speaking: fairly challenging